 Here is how Prosek is different from Prosecco:

-- Prosek is a sweet dessert wine, high in alcohol and rich in dried fruits, sugary and nutty aromas.
+- On the one hand, Prosek is a sweet dessert wine, high in alcohol and rich in dried fruits, sugary and nutty aromas.
 On the other hand, Prosecco is a light, bubbly wine with a maximum of 11 percent alcohol content, light in colour with subtle citrus and apple aromas.

-- Prosek is thick and syrupy still wine; prosecco is light sparkling wine.
+- Prosek is a thick and syrupy still wine; Prosecco is a light sparkling wine.